MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-release-note.md

 Introduced in this update:

 - Resolves issues observed when searching for federated users through the Participants search field.
-Previous to this fix, search results for external federated users may not have resolved correctly and instead returned incorrect results.
+Previous to this fix, search results for external federated users might not have resolved correctly and instead have returned incorrect results.

 ### 3.0.6.0 (7/7/2017)